Rasheed Wallace

 Rasheed Abdul Wallace (born September 17, 1974) is an American basketball coach and former professional player.
-A native of Philadelphia, Wallace played college basketball for the North Carolina Tar Heels before declaring for the draft in 1995.
-He played 16 seasons in the National Basketball Association (NBA).
+He played college basketball for the North Carolina Tar Heels and played for six teams during his 16-year career in the National Basketball Association (NBA).
+A four-time NBA All-Star, Wallace won an NBA championship as a member of the Detroit Pistons in 2004.

 Originally selected by the Washington Bullets (now known as the Washington Wizards) as the fourth pick in the 1995 NBA draft, Wallace was named to the All-Rookie second team following his first season.
 He was then traded to the Portland Trail Blazers after the season.
 He was a key member of the Trail Blazers team that made it to the Western Conference Finals in 1999 and 2000, and he was an NBA All-Star in 2000 and 2001.
 Wallace averaged a career best 19.4 points per game in 2002 for the Trail Blazers.

 During the 2003–04 season Portland traded him to the Atlanta Hawks where he played one game before he was traded to the Detroit Pistons.
 With the Pistons, Wallace won the NBA championship in 2004 and reached the NBA Finals in the following season before losing to the San Antonio Spurs in seven games.
 Individually, Wallace was an NBA All-Star in 2006 and 2008.
 After the 2008–09 season, Wallace left the Pistons as a free agent and signed with the Boston Celtics, where he played until retiring in 2010.
 He returned to sign a one-year deal to play for the New York Knicks in 2012.
 On April 17, 2013, Wallace announced his second retirement.

 Wallace holds the single-season record for technical fouls.
 In the 2000–01 season, Wallace received 41 technical fouls over 80 games.
-He has received the third-most career technical fouls with 317, and he holds the NBA record for most career ejections with 29.
-Wallace is the Class of 2025 for the Michigan Sports Hall of Fame and will be enshrined on December 19, 2025 in Detroit.
+He has received the third-most career technical fouls with 317.
+Wallace is in the Class of 2025 for the Michigan Sports Hall of Fame and enshrined on December 19, 2025 in Detroit.

 Early life and education

-Wallace was born and raised as the youngest of three sons of a single-mother household in the neighborhood of Germantown, Philadelphia.
-His mother worked in the Pennsylvania Department of Welfare; Wallace, his mother, and his brothers Malcolm and Muhammed lived in Germantown.
+Wallace was born and raised in a single-mother household in the Germantown neighborhood of Philadelphia along with his two brothers Malcolm and Muhammed.
+His mother worked in the Pennsylvania Department of Welfare.

 Wallace began his basketball career while attending Simon Gratz High School.
 He was named USA Today's High School Player of the Year after his senior season and was selected first-team All America by Basketball Times.
 Wallace was also a two-time Parade All-American first teamer.
 Despite playing just 19 minutes per game, Wallace averaged 16 points, 15 rebounds and seven blocks his senior year.
 In addition to basketball, Wallace played baseball, ran track and high jumped as a teenager.
 He played in the Roundball Classic, scoring 30 points in a losing effort.
 Wallace, along with Randy Livingston and Jerry Stackhouse, were considered the top three players in the 1993 class.